-Typical programmer-identified regions are expected to transactionally execute and commit successfully.
+Typical programmer-identified regions are expected to execute transactionally and to commit successfully.
 However, Intel TSX does not provide any such guarantee.
 A transactional execution may abort for many reasons.
 To take full advantage of the transactional capabilities, programmers should follow certain guidelines to increase the probability of their transactional execution committing successfully.